Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 annotation
 anomaly detection
 API (Application Programming Interface) = interface (set of subroutine definitions, protocols, and tools) for exposing a software feature, defines interactions that allows two applications to talk to each other
+API -- bad = make assumptions about what you are trying to do, but then break when those assumptions are not exactly right, ex.
+AppCache
 API -- easy to build one, hard to build the **right** one API -- economy = the depth and breadth of APIs that are available for developers to use in the current landscape.
 API -- external-facing = are where "design up front" and consideration about future use cases really matters.
 Changing APIs is a pain for us and for our users, and creating backwards incompatibility is horrible (although sometimes impossible to avoid). https://opensource.com/article/17/5/30-best-practices-software-development-and-testing